Avalanche Incident Response

 Skills - Know CPR.
 Know how to improvise a hypothermia wrap.
 Take a Wilderness 1st Aid or Wilderness 1st Responder class.
 Take an avalanche class.
 Take an Avalanche Companion Rescue class.

-Gear - Repair & 1st Aid Kit, Map/Compass/GPS, Headlamp, Fire starter, Bivy Sack/E-blanket, Shovel, Phone, Extra layers
+Gear - Repair & 1st Aid Kit, Map/Compass/GPS, Headlamp with spare batteries, Fire starter, Bivy Sack/E-blanket, Shovel, Phone, Extra layers, extra cell phone batteries, whistle

 *Location - It is critical to state, "This is a backcountry rescue".
 The dispatcher in Salt Lake county may have a copy of the Wasatch Backcountry Ski Map.
 State the nearest backcountry location from the map and include drainage, subdrainage, and any other topographical landmark (ie-"We are in the Room of Doom in upper Mineral Fork of Big Cottonwood Canyon").
 Otherwise provide the dispatcher with the drainage, subdrainage, nearby landmarks, GPS Coordinates, elevation, and slope aspect if possible.